Ablation may refer to the removal of the surface layers of a meteorite during its passage through the atmosphere.

 PHYSICS AND TERMINOLOGY

-- In glaciology, the loss of snow and ice from the surface of a glacier by melting, evaporation, or sublimation;
+- In glaciology, ablation is the loss of snow and ice from the surface of a glacier by melting, evaporation, or sublimation;

 also, the quantity so lost.